samfrench27/tokenio-mcp/README.md

     "tokenio": {
       "command": "node",
       "args": [
-        "/path/to/tokenio-payment-link-generator/mcp_index.js"
+        "/path/to/tokenio-mcp/mcp_index.js"
       ]
     }
   }
 }
 ```

-Replace `/path/to/tokenio-payment-link-generator` with the actual path to this project on your system.
+Replace `/path/to/tokenio-mcp` with the actual path to this project on your system.

 ## Available Tools

-The MCP server exposes these tools:
+The MCP server currently exposes these tools:

 - `tokenio-get-banks`: Get a list of banks with optional filtering
 - `tokenio-get-bank-details`: Get detailed information about a specific bank
 - `tokenio-create-payment-link`: Generate a payment link for a specific amount and currency

+The architecture is designed to be extensible, allowing additional Token.io functionality to be added as needed.

+## Extensibility

+The MCP server is designed with extensibility in mind.
+Additional banking operations can be added to the server by:

+1. Implementing new API functions in the tokenio.js module
+2. Adding new tool definitions in the mcp_server.js file
+3. Registering the tools with the MCP server

 ## Disclaimer